purescript/trypurescript/README.md

 }
 ```

-Response body on other errors (eg, the name of the module in request body was not Main, or the request body was too large)
+Response body on other errors (eg, the request body was too large)

 ```javascript
 {